dudewheresmycode/TenFootGnome/README.md

 ## User Guide

+### Getting Started

+Coming soon to https://extensions.gnome.org, for now you'll have to install via the [Extension Development](#Extension Development) guide.

 ### Panel Menu

 <img src="https://user-images.githubusercontent.com/3523761/149644463-38db5cb9-2243-4d38-8907-40beadb48e6b.png" height="200" />

 After the extension is installed, you'll notice a new panel menu at the top of the screen.

-- `Help` - Toggling this will launch into the 10-foot interface upon startup.
+- `Help` - Clicking this will open the project's help page.

 - `Show on Startup` - Toggling this will launch into the 10-foot interface upon startup.